 If you’re craving some time to explore the surrounding natural beauty, visit nearby Horsetooth Reservoir, a favorite for boating and beaching.
 Red-stone cliffs and 2,000 acres of public lands (perfect for rock-climbing and hiking) flank the 6.5-mile lake.

 Or drive the Cache La Poudre/North Park Scenic Byway and look out at thick national forest and the tumbling Cache La Poudre River as you twist up the canyon.
 To really experience Colorado’s only federally designated National Wild and Scenic River, call ahead and book a guided fly-fishing or whitewater rafting trip.
+Catch a concert at Mishawaka Amphitheater, located right on the riverbank.

 Head back to Fort Collins to sip on the latest hoppy creations and tour some of the state’s most notable craft breweries, such as New Belgium, Fort Collins Brewery and Odell Brewing.
 You’ll also find plenty of restaurants serving fresh Colorado cuisine.
 Home to Colorado State University, the city has all the liveliness, dining and nightlife you would expect of a thriving college town.